zydou/arti/doc/dev/notes/relay-conflux.md

     },
     /// Send a message to the other endpoint.
     ///
-    /// This might be be XOFF, CONNECTED, or END SendMsg {
+    /// This might be XOFF, CONNECTED, or END
+    SendMsg {
         /// The message.
         msg: AnyRelayMsgOuter,